zmkfirmware/zmk/docs/docs/features/backlight.md

 endif # ZMK_BACKLIGHT
 ```

 Since the Zephyr 3.2 update the PWM driver has been revised, permitting the use of the pinctrl API to select the pins.
-For now the old method of pin select is also functional
+For now the old method of pin select is also functional, as long as you don't enable pinctrl for the board at all.

 If you do not want to use pinctrl add the following lines to your `.dts` file: